github/docs/content/github/managing-security-vulnerabilities/about-github-security-advisories.md

 {% data reusables.security-advisory.security-researcher-cannot-create-advisory %}

-### About disclosing vulnerabilities
+### About disclosing vulnerabilities in the software industry

-When someone lets an organization maintainer know privately about a vulnerability, the maintainer tipically develops a fix, validates it, and notifies the repository users.
+When someone lets an organization maintainer know privately about a vulnerability, the maintainer typically develops a fix, validates it, and notifies the repository users.
 The initial report of a vulnerability is made privately, and the full details are only published once a patch has been made available, sometimes with a delay to allow more time for the patches to be installed.
-For more information, see the "[OWASP Cheat Sheet Series about vulnerability disclosure](https://cheatsheetseries.owasp.org/cheatsheets/Vulnerability_Disclosure_Cheat_Sheet.html#commercial-and-open-source-software)."
+For more information, see the "[OWASP Cheat Sheet Series about vulnerability disclosure](https://cheatsheetseries.owasp.org/cheatsheets/Vulnerability_Disclosure_Cheat_Sheet.html#commercial-and-open-source-software)" on the OWASP Cheat Sheet Series website.

 Maintainers should disclose vulnerabilities in a timely manner, if there is a security vulnerability in their repository.
 It's not acceptable to:
 - Not disclose the vulnerability
 - Not identify the vulnerability as a security issue
 - Wait an unacceptably long time to create a fix

-Publishing the details of a security vulnerability on your code doesn't make you look bad.
-Security vulnerabilities are present everywhere in sofware nowadays, and your users will thank you if you demonstrate a clear and established process for disclosing security vulnerabilities in your software instead of hiding issues with your code.
+Publishing the details of a security vulnerability doesn't make maintainers look bad.
+Security vulnerabilities are present everywhere in sofware nowadays, and users will be grateful for maintainers who have a clear and established process for disclosing security vulnerabilities in their code.

 Security researchers should disclose vulnerabilities privately to maintainers.
 It's not acceptable to:
 - Disclose the vulnerability publicly